How To Avoid The Common Errors In Logo Design

 We have a tendency to keep elements even when we don’t need them, yet this is an impulse you should battle while developing your logo.

-Your company’s name or initials, an emblem, a typeface or two, and a maximum of three colours should all be included in your logo.
+Your company’s name or initials, an emblem, a typeface or two, and a maximum of three colors should all be included in your logo.

 That’s all there is to it.